 Additionally, a major study conducted by Willet, et al., examined data collected from more than 85,000 women over a 10-year period.
 Upon adjusting the data for known risk factors such as smoking, they found no increased risk of CVD for women who drank six or more cups of coffee per day.

-Often times, when people see me drinking a cup of coffee they give the warning “You shouldn’t drink coffee, it will give you ulcers.”
+Oftentimes, when people see me drinking a cup of coffee they give the warning “You shouldn’t drink coffee, it will give you ulcers.”
 The thinking, until recently, was that excess stomach acid caused ulcers and that coffee would contribute to the stomach acid.
-Recent studies however show that most ulcers are caused by a particular bacteria, namely Helicobacter pylori .
-Those ulcers can be cured easily with antibiotics.
-An important distinction to make is that while coffee or spicy foods for that matter don’t cause the ulcers, they may serve to aggravate existing ulcers.
+Recent studies however show that most ulcers are caused by a particular bacteria, namely Helicobacter pylori.
+These ulcers can be cured easily with antibiotics.
+An important distinction to make is that while coffee or spicy foods for that matter don’t cause ulcers, they may serve to aggravate existing ulcers.

 Low birth weight in children has not been proven even at high caffeine consumption levels in women.
 A 1993 study by Larroque, et. al., found that women who consumed more than 800 mg of caffeine daily had no greater risk than women who did not.

-Furthermore, studies have also shown that women who drink more than three cups of coffee daily are at no increase risk of infertility or delayed conception.
+Furthermore, studies have also shown that women who drink more than three cups of coffee daily are at no increased risk of infertility or delayed conception.

 Certainly, there have been many other studies conducted on coffee and health and many more will be performed in the future.
 But before you jump to the conclusion that you are going to die a premature death, read the article a little closer and seek out related articles to see if there is conflicting data.
 And in the meantime, enjoy your coffee in moderation.